neel-mak/JSONDataParser-Demo/README.md

 As you can observe that using JSONArray we can read multiple objects and also extract their individual data-value.
 As I mentioned earlier, These is the one way of possible all options.

-I hope this repo may help you, Enjoy ur day!!!
+I hope this repo helped you, Enjoy ur day!!!